vocaltractlab/headpositiondoc/source/protocol.rst

 .. figure:: docs/PNS.JPG
      :scale: 50%
+     :alt: alternate text
+	:figclass: align-center

-     :alt: This figure provides visual example of the placement of the PNS landmark.
+	This figure provides visual example of the placement of the PNS landmark.

 3. Opisthion